Let justice roll down like water, righteousness like a mighty stream for our grandsons and granddaughters, remember to remember the dream

-The story of the Civil Rights Movement – a story that belongs to all Americans - is one of the most important moments in American history, in part because the Presidents at the time did not see good people on both sides but chose to be on the side of the Declaration of Independence and the idea that though we are not the same - we all are created equal.
+The story of the Civil Rights Movement, a story that belongs to all Americans, is one of the most important in American history.
+The Presidents at the time chose to be on the side of the Declaration of Independence and the idea that though we are not the same - we all are created equal.
 Important because the Congress chose to act in that same spirit, passing the Civil Rights Bill of 1964 and the Voting Rights Act in 1965.
 The Supreme Court as well with rulings like Brown vs Board of Education helped make the words in the Declaration of Independence the law of the land.

 65 years after Emmett Till’s murder it’s as if we are still struggling to decide who we are as a nation.